Lorenzo Johnson Jr.

 Contact information

-Lorenzo Johnson, Jr., tenor, is a doctoral candidate pursuing a Doctor of Musical Arts in vocal performance at the University of California, Santa Barbara, under the instruction of Professor Benjamin Brecher.
-Johnson began singing in high school by joining the choir and then competing in all-state and solo and ensemble competitions in Dallas, Texas.
-He completed his Master of Music in vocal performance at Florida State University in fall 2021, and earned a Bachelor of Music in vocal performance from Sam Houston State University in spring 2019.
+Lorenzo Johnson, Jr., tenor, is a voice instructor, pedagogue, performer and conductor on the Central Coast.
+He began singing in choir in high school, then competed in all-state and solo and ensemble competitions in Dallas, Texas.
+He completed his Master of Music in vocal performance at Florida State University in fall 2021 and earned a Bachelor of Music in vocal performance from Sam Houston State University in spring 2019.
+He was awarded a Doctor of Musical Arts degree from the University of California, Santa Barbara in June 2026.

 During his performance career, Johnson has performed in young artist programs in Alaska, Bulgaria, Dubai and Italy.
 In July 2025, he was featured with Varna International Music Academy, touring Varna, Bulgaria, and the Veneto region of Italy.
 He performed the role of Rinuccio in “Gianni Schicchi” by Giacomo Puccini and various solo features in “A Grand Night for Singing,” a revue of Rodgers and Hammerstein, and in Italian song recitals.
 He also performed chorus roles in “Suor Angelica” by Puccini and “Petite messe solennelle” by Rossini.
 Johnson has also performed in Japan as a part of an exchange program with Kobe College and Sam Houston State University.